Kandapara: Overview

 Kandapara has a total of about 600 houses where between 900 and 1,200 sex workers live.
 The actual number may be higher as the area has many underage prostitutes and their presence is usually hidden by their mothers or the madams who they work for.
-Many 12-14-year-old girl come to Kandapara from poor families or are trafficked from various countries in southeast Asia including Nepal.
+Many 12-14-year-old girls come to Kandapara from poor families or are trafficked from various countries in southeast Asia including Nepal.
 These "bonded girls" are indebted to a madam and are unable to go out of the house or keep any of the money they earn until the debt is paid off.
 This may take 1–5 years, and once the debt is paid off they are free to leave.
 Due to stigmatisation outside the brothel area many choose to stay.
 One study found over 50% of the prostitutes were in debt, or had been in debt, to a madam.

 In order to take up prostitution as a profession, a woman must submit an affidavit stating that they have chosen prostitution as their profession by choice and that they are unable to find another occupation.
 A cooperative named Nari Mukti Sangha was set up by the sex workers in 2005.
 The cooperative is a self-help group that aims to improve social, legal and human rights.
 It is registered with the government.